feranick/MultiFit/README.md

     sudo port install py-lmfit py-scipy py-matplotlib

-3. MS Windows:
+4. MS Windows:
 ---------------

-Multifit should work on Windows with the proper dependencies installed.
+Multifit should work on Windows with the proper dependencies installed see above).
 Support is not available.

 ========================================================================